Judaism and abortion: Biblical sources

 The ancient Jewish historian Philo taught that the term "harm" refers exclusively to the child, and whether a fine is imposed or capital punishment depends on whether the fetus has sufficiently formed.
 According to Rashi and other Talmudic commentators, the term "harm" refers only to the mother, and traditionally, unless the mother was harmed too, only a fine was imposed for causing a miscarriage.

 In mainstream rabbinic Judaism, this verse is one of several key texts that substantiate the later rabbinic prohibition on most cases of abortion.
 However, others have argued that abortion is not considered murder and that "Jewish law does not consider a fetus to be alive."
 To support such a view, it is suggested that this verse shows "that the fetus is not a person.
 The primary concern is the well-being of the person who was injured."
 According to many rishonim, this verse proves that the fetus does not have the status of a human life.
+To gain the status of human life, the Mishnah states that the head or a greater portion of the fetus must exit the birth canal.
+Before then, the fetus is not considered a person.

 Rabbinic sources

-Rabbinic law or halakhah permits abortion in certain circumstances.
+Rabbinic law or halakhah allows abortion in certain circumstances.
 Some authorities permitted abortion in cases of 'great need.'
-Most denominations interpret the pain and suffering (mental and medical/physical) of a pregnancy as sufficient:

-"From Other authoritative Jewish texts further emphasize that the fetus does not have the status of personhood, describing it as “mere fluid” for the first 40 days after conception and part of the pregnant person’s body thereafter.
-This led some rabbinic authorities to rule that, as Rabbi Jacob Emden did in the 18th century, “there is reason to be lenient [in permitting abortion]… only so as to save her from woe,” or as Rabbi Eliezer Waldenberg did in 1978, abortion is a valid choice when not terminating might cause “suffering and emotional pain.”"

 Most Rabbinic interpretations even insist on abortion in order to the save the pregnant woman's life.
-The fetus is viewed as valuable, but as less than fully human.
-"The existing life takes precedence over the potential life."
-Judaism puts saving a life above almost any other consideration, and it is clear which is regarded as the living person in case of pregnancy.
+The fetus is viewed as valuable, but not considered human.

 Importance of saving a fetus

 In halakha, just as the principle of pikuach nefesh allows violating nearly all laws in order to save a human life, many laws may be violated in order to save the life of a fetus.
 Shabbat must be violated to save the life of a fetus.
-A pregnant woman who develops a ravenous hunger must be fed even on Yom Kippur to prevent loss of life; later authorities debate whether the situation describes involves danger to the fetus, mother, or both.
+A pregnant woman who develops a ravenous hunger must be fed even on Yom Kippur to prevent loss of life; later authorities debate whether the situation described involves danger to the fetus, mother, or both.